 From listing descriptions to legal requirements, there’s a lot to consider when setting up a vacation rental in Canada.
-Add to that paying taxes and becoming a Canadian Airbnb host can quickly snowball into a daunting undertaking.
+Add to that the tax implications and becoming a Canadian Airbnb host can quickly snowball into a daunting undertaking.

 To help prevent you from feeling snowed under, here are the most important considerations for operating vacation rentals in Canada.
 If you’re thinking about skipping this article and figuring it out as you go along, keep in mind that not adhering to these regulations can result in significant fines or loss of rental income.